engineyard/ey-docs/pages/appcloud_updates_august_2011.md

 You can choose to link your AppCloud account to a GitHub account.
 After linking accounts, when you create an AppCloud application using a GitHub application, the deploy key is automatically created.

 For more information, see [[Linking an AppCloud account to a GitHub account|linking-github-to-appcloud]].

+<a href=#update6><h2 id="update6">Minor: Update and fixes to the AppCloud stack</h2></a>

+August 16th, 2011

+The following minor update and fixes have been released to the AppCloud stack:

+* Improved deployment for Rails 3 applications.
+* Fix for PostgreSQL Alpha users: now only bad queries are logged; previously, all queries were logged.
+* Fix: ActiveRecord reconnection for Rack and Rails applications.

 <a href=#update5><h2 id="update5">Fix: Resque workers failing</h2></a>